mpv-player/mpv/DOCS/man/options.rst

     reduction (e.g. playing back BT.2020 content on a standard gamut display).
     Valid values are:

-    clip
+    auto
+        Choose the best curve according to internal heuristics.
+(Default) clip
         Hard-clip any out-of-range values.
 Use this when you care about perfect color accuracy for in-range values at the cost of completely